Finnish for busy people

 Loanwords are not a new phenomenon.
 Finnish language purists have always resisted loanwords and foreign language constructions.
 Nowadays, many loanwords come from English.
 In the past there have been large amounts of words taken from Russian and especially Swedish.
 German and Latin have also been at the base of many loanwords.

 The earliest records we have of loanwords and their “more Finnish” equivalents are of course tied to the birth of the Finnish written language.
 Mikael Agricola used a lot of “loan translations” when he was translating the New Testament to Finnish.
-A loan translation is a word or phrase that’s loaned from another language, and then translated literally.
+A loan translation is a word or phrase that’s borrowed from another language, and then translated literally.
 Agricola borrowed for example the Latin word “benedicere” (to bless) and translated it literally as “hyvästipuhua“.
 This is no longer an accepted Finnish word; it’s called siunata now.
 Some of the loan translations were changed as soon as the next version of the Bible was published, while others stayed.

 2. Why use a loanword when there’s a Finnish word?